 - 33.13.1 The appointment is made for a specific Class.
-An International Measurer can only be appointed to a maximum of three Classes except the Race Officials Committee may authorize additional Classes if they are very similar to measure as a Class the International Measurer is already appointed to. - 33.13.2 A candidate for appointment as International Measurer shall: - (a) have acted as an Equipment Inspector in at least two principle events (as defined by the International Measurers Sub-committee) of the Class he is applying for, within the last four years prior to 1 September of the year of application; - (b) have attended an ISAF International Measurer's seminar within the last four years prior to 1 September of the year of application but not later than 14 October in that year; and - (c) have an intimate knowledge of the relevant Class rules and the ISAF Equipment Rules of Sailing. - (d) be recommended by the relevant class association and another International Measurer. - 33.13.3 A candidate for re-appointment as International Measurer shall: - (a) have acted as an Equipment Inspector in two principle events (as defined by the International Measurers Sub-committee) within the last four years prior to 1 September of the year of application; one of the events shall be of the Class he is applying for.
-As an alternative, one of the events may be substituted by one hull prototype measurement of the Class he is applying for; - (b) have an intimate knowledge of the relevant class rules and the ISAF Equipment Rules of Sailing. - (c) be recommended by the relevant class association. - 33.13.4 Once appointed, an International Measurer shall not be employed by or act as a consultant to or regular official measurer at a builder for that class.
+An International Measurer can only be appointed to a maximum of three Classes except the Race Officials Committee may authorize additional Classes if they are very similar to measure as a Class the International Measurer is already appointed to. - 33.13.2 A candidate for appointment as International Measurer shall: - have acted as an Equipment Inspector in at least two principle events (as defined by the International Measurers Sub-committee) of the Class he is applying for, within the four years prior to 14 October of the year of application; - (b) have attended an ISAF International Measurer's seminar and have passed the International Measurers written test within the last four years prior to 14 October of the year of application; and - (c) have an intimate knowledge of the relevant Class rules and the ISAF Equipment Rules of Sailing. - (d) be recommended by the relevant class association and another International Measurer. - 33.13.3 A candidate for re-appointment as International Measurer shall: - (a) have acted as an Equipment Inspector in two principle events (as defined by the International Measurers Sub-committee) within the four years prior to 14 October of the year of application; one of the events shall be of the Class he is applying for.
+As an alternative, one of the events may be substituted by one hull prototype measurement of the Class he is applying for;

+- (b) have an intimate knowledge of the relevant class rules and the ISAF Equipment Rules of Sailing. - (c) be recommended by the relevant class association. - 33.13.4 Once appointed, an International Measurer shall not be employed by or act as a consultant to or regular official measurer at a builder for that class.